digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/instruments/generic/contingent-claims.rst

 The library offers lifecycling capabilities, as well as an (experimental) valuation semantics to map a claim to a mathematical expression that can be used for no-arbitrage pricing.

-An example of how to create and lifecycle contracts using Contingent Claims can be found in :doc:`this tutorial <../../tutorials/advanced-topics/instrument-modeling/contingent-claims-instrument>`.
+Examples of how to create and lifecycle contracts using Contingent Claims can be found in the :doc:`Payoff Modeling tutorial <../../tutorials/payoff-modeling/intro>`.

-.. check if link still makes sense

 In the following we present a user guide for getting started with Contingent Claims instrument modeling.
 It is meant to teach the basics of the framework, but does not cover every aspect.
 The